ilneill/Loft-Monitor/README.md

 **Light Sensors**
 - LDR sensor: Analog, unknown specifications, unknown response, but easy to work with.

-Another temperature sensor that my research came across was the LM35.
-However, I decided to ignore this part when it became apparent that market is flooded with fakes that do not work at all.
+Another temperature sensor, that my research came across, was the LM35.
+However, I decided to ignore this part when it became apparent that the market is flooded with fakes that do not work at all.
 Every LM35 seller I found had reviews from customers claiming that they had received dodgy components.
-I could not find a clean seller!
+I could not find a clean seller so I stopped looking!

 The various data readings are output as text or CSV at a rate of 4x readings per minute, but this, and almost everything, is configurable.
 I am capturing the data as CSV via USB, with a handy Serial Console program called [CoolTerm](http://freeware.the-meiers.org/).
 It is [configured](ComPort4.stc) to timestamp each line as it is received and logged to disc.
 I have just left this running...